balena-io/balena-cli/doc/cli.markdown

 service, as selected by the respective command-line options.
 (A service is an application container in a "microservices" application.)

+The results include application-wide (fleet), device-wide (multiple services on a device) and service-specific variables that apply to the selected application, device or service.
+It can be thought of as including "inherited" variables;
+for example, a service inherits device-wide variables, and a device inherits application-wide variables.

+The printed output may include DEVICE and/or SERVICE columns to distinguish between application-wide, device-specific and service-specific variables.
+An asterisk in these columns indicates that the variable applies to "all devices" or "all services".

 The --config option is used to list "configuration variables" that control balena platform features, as opposed to custom environment variables defined by the user.
 The --config and the --service options are mutually exclusive because configuration variables cannot be set for specific services.

-The --all option is used to include application-wide (fleet), device-wide (multiple services on a device) and service-specific variables that apply to the selected application, device or service.
-It can be thought of as including "inherited" variables: for example, a service inherits device-wide variables, and a device inherits application-wide variables.
-Variables are still filtered out by type with the --config option, such that configuration and non- configuration variables are never listed together.

-When the --all option is used, the printed output may include DEVICE and/or SERVICE columns to distinguish between application-wide, device-specific and service-specific variables.
-An asterisk in these columns indicates that the variable applies to "all devices" or "all services".

 The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents data